sibevin/random_token/README.md

 ## Test

-Go to random_token gem folder and run
+Go to random_token gem folder and run (Note that you need minitest ~> 5.0 to run these tests)

     ruby ./test/test_all.rb